Quartz and feldspar rock

 Sandstone

-It is usually primarily composed of quartz, feldspar, and mica, but often includes rarer minerals and gemstones.
+1 percent make up the bulk of .Angular sand-sized grains are approximately 85% quartz and 15% feldspar.
 It is known for its striking appearance, characterized by blue or bluish-gray quartz crystals embedded in a pink to reddish-brown matrix of orthoclase feldspar.Quartz appears in crystals more commonly than feldspar, and the six-sided spears of quartz are very different from the generally blocky crystals of feldspar.
 It often has a dark gray or greenish color.Feldspars are especially common minerals and make up about 60% of the Earth's crust.True granite, in the strict petrological sense, contains 20-60% quartz by volume, and 35-90% of its total feldspar content is alkali feldspar.

 Mostly quartz with at least 25% feldspar; rock fragments common; usually poorly sorted with angular grains.
 The quartz arenite and arkose have relatively little silt-clay matrix, while the lithic wacke has abundant matrix.
 Silt and clay make up less than 5% of the rock.The two are closely related, with only small movements of their constituent atoms during the alpha-beta transition.
 Arkose Clay, quartz, feldspars, and rock fragments; usually poorly .
 The term arkose is derived from the Greek word arkos, meaning .Arkose: Arkose is a type of sandstone that contains a significant amount of feldspar, in addition to quartz and other minerals.
 These rocks may be denned as coarse-grained crystal aggre gates which as a rule have the composition of.Quartz monzonite is a plutonic rock that, like granite, consists of quartz and the two types of feldspar.Like quartz, feldspars are framework silicates.